Shivvrat/NeuPI/README.md

 [![DOI](https://zenodo.org/badge/1012621004.svg)](https://doi.org/10.5281/zenodo.15873539)
 [![Build Status](https://github.com/Shivvrat/NeuPI/actions/workflows/release.yml/badge.svg?branch=main)](https://github.com/Shivvrat/NeuPI/actions/workflows/release.yml)

-NeuPI is a PyTorch-based library for solving inference tasks in Probabilistic Models (PMs) using neural network surrogates.
+NeuPI is a PyTorch-based library for solving inference tasks in Probabilistic Models (PMs) using neural network solvers.
 It provides a modular framework for training neural models in a self-supervised fashion, where the Probabilistic Model itself provides the supervisory signal.

 This approach eliminates the need for labeled training data, enabling neural networks to learn to solve tasks like Most Probable Explanation (MPE), Constrained MPE, and Marginal MAP by directly optimizing for the log-likelihood of their proposed solutions.